cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `trial_id`: _str_ - The trial ID from which to request the list of actors.

 Return: _list[ActorInfo instance]_ - List of actors configured in this trial.

 ## class Session

-Abstract class containing data and methods common to all sessions that manage aspects of a trial.
+Abstract class that manages aspects of a trial.
+Contains data and methods common to all sessions .

 ### `get_trial_id(self)`